On 13 April 2015, UN-SPIDER and UNDP Bhutan kicked off a training course for Bhutanese officials on "

 Formulation of geo-spatial policy related to disaster risk management, which may evolve finally into a National Spatial Data Infrastructure policy for the country

-The Disaster Management plans and policies should incorporate the use of space-based information and geospatial technology in Disaster Management
+The Disaster Management plans and policies should incorporate the use of and geospatial technology in Disaster Management

 A common approach and strategy is needed to define key concepts and terminologies to enable the reduction of disaster risk with a link to climate change adaptation and the pillars of Gross National Happiness (GHP) should be coordinated by Department of Disaster Management (DDM)